Every batch created in OpenJanela will be displayed in “Manage Production Batches”.

 Removing orders from existing batches.

 If the batch has not been finalized, it is possible to remove orders, items and assemblies from a batch.
+To do so, select the order, item or assembly and then click on remove.

 Step Seven

 In “Plan”, the production lines and stations are displayed with their “Sub-Batch Content”.
+Select a production line and station to view it’s sub batch content.

 Sub-Ba tch Content shows the order number and item number, quantities number for each item, assembly type, production line, station shift and production cart and slot assigned to each item.